Erkaman/erkaman.github.io/src/tess_opt.md

 />

 This is a triangle that has been tessellated to level 2.
-The yellow circles are the 3 vertices of the original patch(in our case, a triangle), and the positions of these vertices are contained in the input array `tesPos`, and their normals are in `tesNormal`.
+Note that now that the TCS has been executed, the tessellation has been performed.
+The yellow circles are the 3 vertices of the original patch(in our case, a triangle), and the positions of these vertices are contained in the input array `tesPos`, and their normals are in `tesNormal`(remember that these were output from TCS!).

-The positions and normals of the yellow vertices we already now.
+The positions and normals of the yellow vertices we already know.
 However, by the TCS 4 new vertices were created(they are the pink circles in the image), and we do not yet know their positions nor their normals.
-Kindly enough, however, the barycentric coordinates of the vertices created through tesselation are sent to the TES.
+Kindly enough, however, the barycentric coordinates of the vertices created through tessellation are sent to the TES.
 They are `(gl_TessCoord.x, gl_TessCoord.y, gl_TessCoord.z)`.
 For instance, the barycentric coordinates of the center vertex in the above image will be `(1/3,1/3,1/3)`.